Date: Sunday, May 16, 2010

 David will describe the extent of changes in Cryonics UK over the course of the past year since he last spoke in London (http://www.facebook.com/event.php?eid=73550176181).
 The talk will include:

 Why not join some of the meetup regulars for a drink and/or light lunch beforehand, any time after 12.30pm, in The Marlborough Arms, 36 Torrington Place, London WC1E 7HJ.
 To find us, look out for a table where there's a copy of the Stephen Hall's book "Merchants of immortality: chasing the dream of human life extension" displayed.

-Note: the above information is a duplicate of a Facebook event page, where there's a larger number of RSVPs from interested attendees.
+Note: the above information is a duplicate of a Facebook event page (http://www.facebook.com/event.php?eid=116849708331152), where there's a larger number of RSVPs from interested attendees.